-Types of Employee Restricted 2015 Employee Restricted 2016 Employee Restricted Stock Awards Plan Stock Awards Plan Stock Awards Plan Restrictions before the vesting conditions are fully satisfied (1)The grantee employee shall not sell, transfer, make gift of, create other rights or encumbrances on the RSAs, or otherwise dispose of the RSAs in any other manner.
-(2)All the proposal rights, motion rights, speech rights, voting rights and any other shareholder rights shall be exercised by the trustee or the custodian (as applicable).
-(1)The grantee employee shall not sell, transfer, make gift of, create other rights or encumbrances on the RSAs, or otherwise dispose of the RSAs in any other manner.
-(2)All the proposal rights, motion rights, speech rights, voting rights and any other shareholder rights shall be exercised by the trustee or the custodian (as applicable). issues the RSAs to such employee, trust such RSAs to the trustee designated by the Company in accordance with the Company's instruction and, unless otherwise provided hereunder, shall be continuously trusted till the full satisfaction of the vesting conditions.
-Any and all the Restricted Share and Cash Distribution derived from the unvested RSAs shall also be put in the trust.
-In the case that the grantee employee is non-ROC Restricted Share and Cash Effect in the event of any non-satisfaction of vesting conditions fully satisfied, or in the event the employee's employment is terminated or inheritance occurs employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited on Cancellation RSA Shares 24,200 shares 26,500 shares Vested RSA Shares 96,724 shares 137,500 shares Unvested RSA Shares 279,076 shares 986,000 shares Percentage of Unvested RSA Shares to Outstanding Common Shares 0.36% 1.27%

-Types of Employee Restricted 2015 Employee Restricted 2016 Employee Restricted Stock Awards Plan Stock Awards Plan Stock Awards Plan Numbers of granted shares are Numbers of granted shares are only only 0.36% of total issued shares 1.27% of total issued shares of Impact to Shareholders' Equity of outstanding common shares. outstanding common shares.
-The The impact to shareholders' impact to shareholders' equity will equity will be gradually diluted. be gradually diluted.
+Types of Employee Restricted Stock Awards Plan 2017 Employee Restricted Stock Awards Plan Restrictions before the vesting conditions are fully satisfied other rights or en the RSAs in any (2)All the propos and any other sha 1)The grantee employee shall not sell, transfer, make gift of, create ther rights or encumbrances on the RSAs, or otherwise dispose of he RSAs in any other manner.
+2)All the proposal rights, motion rights, speech rights, voting rights nd any other shareholder rights shall be exercised by the trustee or he custodian (as applicable).
+Custody of RSA Shares In the case that the grantee employee is an ROC citizen, such employee shall, immediately after the Company issues the RSAs to such employee, trust such RSAs to the trustee designated by the Company in accordance with the Company's instruction and, unle otherwise provided hereunder, shall be continuously trusted till th full satisfaction of the vesting conditions.
+Any and all the Restrict Share and Cash Distribution derived from the unvested RSAs shal also be put in the trust.
+In the case that the grantee employee is non-ROC citizen, such employee shall put the RSA with a custodi bank for custody.
+Effect in the event of any non-satisfaction of vesting conditions If the vesting conditions are not fully satisfied, or in the event the employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited on the date when the termination of employment or inheritance takes effect, and the Company may redeem such RSAs at no consideration, and then shall cancel such RSAs.
+Cancellation RSA Shares 18,360 shares 0 shares 0 shares 0 shares Vested RSA Shares 112,500 shares 0 shares 0 shares 0 shares Unvested RSA Shares 765,110 shares 14,900 shares 7,000 shares 5,000 shares Percentage of Unvested RSA Shares to Outstanding Common Shares 0.98% 0.02% 0.01% 0.01% Impact to Shareholders' Equity Numbers of granted shares are only 0.98% of total issued shares of outstanding common shares.
+The impact to shareholders' equity will be gradually diluted.
+Numbers of granted shares are only 0.02% of total issued shares of outstanding common shares.
+The impact to shareholders' equity will be gradually diluted.
+Numbers of granted shares are only 0.01% of total issued shares of outstanding common shares.
+The impact to shareholders' equity will be gradually diluted.
+Numbers of granted shares are only 0.01% of total issued shares of outstanding common shares.
+The impact to shareholders' equity will be gradually diluted.